balinterdi/emberconf2017-resources/labsessions/02_authflows.md

-# Authentication with OAuth 2.0
+# Authentication with OAuth 2.0 in Ember

 TODO INTRO (backend already implemented, focus on frontend)